- 19 RSHC Attorneys Named to 2024 Best Lawyers: Ones to Watch® in America

 A versatile litigator in the truest sense, Eli Litoff is equally adept at defending his clients against complex class actions in federal court, navigating their local matters in a county courthouse, and defending them against accusations by the government.

 Eli’s civil practice focuses on class actions and complex commercial litigation.
 He understands both sides of the “v.,” having successfully prosecuted and defended actions for his clients.
-He has courtroom experience handling insurance coverage disputes, as well as civil RICO, fraud, breach of contract, trade secret misappropriation, and many other commercial disputes.
+He has courtroom experience handling insurance coverage disputes, as well as civil RICO, fraud, breach of contract, tortious interference, trade secret misappropriation, and many other commercial disputes.
 He has also successfully prosecuted and defended federal civil rights actions.

 In addition, Eli regularly represents individuals and companies in government investigations and white collar criminal prosecutions.
 Eli has investigated and defended cases involving mail fraud, wire fraud, bankruptcy fraud, bribery, money laundering, and violations of the Anti-Kickback Statute.
 He also advises clients on compliance programs, including conducting anti-corruption and anti-bribery due diligence.